 Let’s make this very clear from the beginning:

-Regardless of nicotine use or not, you are eligible for non-smoker rates!
+Whether you use nicotine or not, you are eligible for non-smoker rates!

-Only one company offers it and the best rate class available is Non-Smoker Plus, the third best rating.
+Only one insurance company offers non-smoker rates, and the best rate class available is Non-Smoker Plus, the third-best rating.

-Aside from this carrier, for every other carrier the jury is still out for lack of hard evidence on whether long term use of e-cigarettes causes the same decrease in life expectancy as other tobacco products.
+Aside from this specific carrier, for every other carrier the jury is still out for lack of hard evidence on whether long-term use of e-cigarettes causes the same decrease in life expectancy as with other tobacco products.

-The reason life insurance for smokers is so much more is because this decrease in longevity is up to 10 years, a significant risk for life insurance companies.
+Life insurance for smokers is so much more expensive because this decrease in longevity is up to 10 years.
+Most insurance companies would consider this drop in longevity not only a significant risk, but also a huge liability concern.

 In May of 2014, the Association of Home Office Underwriters (AHOU) held a 4-day conference where the issue was discussed.